About Us

 Board of Directors

-Our Board of Directors is a diverse group of women leaders using their passion, insights, and connections in the community, to create real impact for YWCA Delaware.
+Our Board of Directors is a group of leaders who use their passion, insights, and connections in the community to create a real impact for YWCA Delaware.

 Officers